aws-samples/sample-support-ai-agents/README.md

 ## Support

-For technical questions and implementation guidance, please reach out to your AWS Technical Account Managers (TAMs) who can provide specialized assistance with this solution.
+For technical questions and implementation guidance, please contact your AWS Technical Account Managers (TAMs) for specialized assistance with this solution.
+Support will be provided on a best-effort basis.

 ## License